 Think about that for a second.
 Getting this right means that your CV gets through and your competitors get rejected!

-Those other guys might have hugely impressive data science skills, but they get thrown right out, while you get in!
+Those other guys might have hugely impressive skills on their Data Science resume, but they get thrown right out, while you get in!

 Trust me - having this crucial information is worth the course entry fee all on its own!

-What is the first thing that gets read in a CV?
+What is the first thing that gets read in a Data Science CV?
 The summary at the top.

 What is the purpose of the summary?
 To showcase your prodigious talents?
 Highlight your education and experience?